 The same imitative mechanism that determines an object’s value also determines its lack of value.
 Things that we see lying carelessly abandoned, such as discarded household items, abandoned cars, or empty food containers or wrappers and beverage cans or bottles, clearly had no value to, and hence were not desired by, those who discarded them, and so they also come to lack value in our eyes.
 Another important factor is that many people see numerous images of these objects in new or pristine condition, which explains why many people throw things away or replace them long before they have become worn out or cease to function properly.
 In the past, before the ubiquity of modern mediums of communication such as photography and television, most people continued to use these things for longer periods of time than they do today.
 The aim of advertisers is to establish a certain model of what these things should look like, which includes changes in their appearance or functionality.
 When they are successful in doing so, they are able to sell more of their products by inducing people to buy a replacement before they need to do so.
 This phenomenon is evident in the case of clothes, cars, furniture, and electronic devices.

 The consideration of how a thing’s value is determined illustrates several important points.
-Economists have sought to make their so-called “science” as objective as possible by seeking to eliminate all human elements from their discussion, such as in their use of misleadingly impersonal terms like “supply,” “demand,” and “market value.”
-By doing so, they have obscured, both to themselves, their students, and to non-economists, the essentially human nature of their discipline.
+Economists have sought to make their so-called “science” as objective as possible by seeking to eliminate all human elements from their discussion, such as in their use of highly misleading impersonal terms like “supply,” “demand,” and “market value.”
+By doing so, they have obscured, both to themselves, their students, and to non-economists, the essentially human nature of their field of study.
 This is another of the pernicious effects of the economists’ very foolish desire to imitate true scientists like physicists and chemists, who study non-human phenomena, and thus have attained a degree of mathematical rigour and precision in their sciences which economics will never attain.
 Economists would have been much more honest, and their many false beliefs and theories would have done much less harm, had they accepted and been content to work within the inherent limitations of their discipline, rather than seeking to impose on it a completely artificial and inaccurate model of precision, namely the rigour of mathematics, which has served them very badly.
-By doing so, economists have behaved like a plain and scrawny person who, desiring to become like the beautiful individuals one admires, conceals one’s scrawniness with expensive clothes and covers one’s unattractive face with a liberal use of cosmetics, all for the sake of attaining one’s image of perfection.
+By doing so, economists have behaved like a plain and scrawny person who, desiring to become like the beautiful individuals one admires, conceals one’s scrawniness with expensive clothes, and covers one’s unattractive face with an excessive use of cosmetics, all for the sake of attaining one’s image of perfection.
 The astonishing fact about this situation is that they have managed to convince both themselves and the rest of the world that they have successfully imitated their idols, even though this is very far from being true.

 Of course, the same thing can have different monetary values in different societies, depending on the models of behaviour that are practised in them.
 For example, oil was not very useful or valuable in the past.
 It was only with the inventions of modern machines and transportation devices such as cars and planes that its value has increased, to the point that it is one of the most valuable commodities in the world today.
 The same is true of uranium, which had no value at all before the invention of nuclear power plants and weapons.
-Similarly, the same thing can have a different value in societies that exist in the same time.
+Similarly, the same thing can have a different value in societies that exist at the same time.
 In countries where the inhabitants do not chew betel nuts, their value is very low or zero, while in countries where this practice is widespread, these nuts have a higher value.

 One also sees this phenomenon at auctions, where the knowledge that another person or other people want the thing we want often strengthens our own desire to own it, thereby resulting in a bidding frenzy that can increase the object’s price, sometimes by a large amount.
 Even those who do not participate in the bidding sometimes experience a twinge of desire to own the object from seeing two or more people vie with each other to possess it.

 Economists have started from the false assumption that human beings are rational creatures, and then have compounded the mistakes they have made based on this original mistake.
 Similarly, it is related in the Bible that all of humanity’s sufferings, mistakes, misfortunes, and evil actions are due to our ancestors’ having committed the original sin of disobeying God, in which sin all the progeny of Adam and Eve are believed by Christians to be born tainted.
-In this sense, the economists’ Original Sin was believing that human beings are rational creatures.
+In this sense, the economists’ original sin was believing that human beings are rational creatures.

 Hedge Hogs: The Cowboy Traders Behind Wall Street’s Largest Hedge Fund Disaster by Barbara T. Dreyfuss, chapter 3.
 Random House, New York, 2013.

-The assumption that real estate values in large cities like the three aforementioned cities will continue to go up is based on a number of assumptions, such as that their population will continue to increase or at least remain stable, and the societal economy in which these cities participate will continue to grow, meaning that overall production and consumption will also continue to increase.
+The assumption that real estate values in large cities like the three aforementioned ones will continue to go up is based on a number of assumptions, such as that their population will continue to increase or at least remain stable, and the societal economy in which these cities participate will continue to grow, meaning that overall production and consumption will also continue to increase.
 Clearly, a sudden change in any one of these assumptions, such as a deadly plague that wipes out a third of the population, as occurred in Europe during parts of the Middle Ages, or a significant decline in economic production and consumption, as occurred during the Great Depression, would cause a steep decline in real estate prices.
 Ultimately, the belief that these things will not happen is merely based on the naive and simplistic human belief that, since they have not happened in the recent past, whether measured in years or decades, they also will not happen in the future.

 Ellis Island Interviews: In Their Own Words by Peter Morton Coan, p.
 391. Checkmark Books, New York, 1997.